ignaciomercado4/ignaciomercado4/README.md

 ###

-<p align="center">My name is Ignacio and I'm a Front-end Developer in progress, from Argentina.</p>
+<p align="center">My name is Ignacio and I'm a trainee FullStack Developer from Argentina.</p>

 ###